an0nymous-ninja/THM-Walkthrough-Writeups/brooklyn.md

 From the Nmap Scan report we can see that :

-1.There is a ftp service running on port number 21 version-vsftpd 3.0.3 2.ssh service on port 22 openSSH 7.6p1
+1.There is a ftp service running on port number 21 version-vsftpd 3.0.3 <br>
+2.ssh service on port 22 openSSH 7.6p1<br>
-3.http server on port 80 hosted using Apache/2.4.29
+3.http server on port 80 hosted using Apache/2.4.29 <br>

 we performed directory enumeration using Gobuster to check for hidden directories: